UNN-ITMM-Software/astro-analysis/matlab_scripts/README.md

      *Fig. 5.
 Add new project*

      Press `Browse...` (fig. 5) for each video (don't edit path) and import video (fig. 6).
-     There is some possibilities for importing data.
+     There are some possibilities for import data.
-	 - At first choose data format (fig. 6 [1]):
+     - At first, choose data format (fig. 6 [1]):
        * MAT - MAT-files are binary MATLAB® files that store variables (3 dimensional HxWxK). (fig. 7)
        * TIF - tif file with multiple images in one file.
-Each image should have same dimensions HxW. (fig. 8)
+Each image should have equal dimensions HxW. (fig. 8)
-       * Images list - separated images each in own file (png, bmp, jpg, tif).
+       * Images list - separated images each in it's own file (png, bmp, jpg, tif).
 Each image should have equal dimensions HxW. (fig. 9)

      - Press `Browse...` (fig.6 [2]) and select file (files in case of images list).
-       (Don't edit textbox `File list` and `Data location` by your own)
+       (Don't edit textbox `File list` and `Data location` by your self)

      ![Import video](imgs/import_video_marked.png)